cisagov/dotgov-home/pages/home.md

 top: false

 hero:
-  heading: It should be easy to identify government services on the internet.
+  heading: It should be easy to identify governments on the internet.
   content: .gov is the TLD for US-based government organizations.
   button:
     text: Manage your domain